PaddlePaddle/Parakeet/README.md

 </table>

-**Note:** The input samples are drawn from validation dataset that are not visible in training.
+**Note:** The input mel spectrogams are from validation dataset, which are not seen during training.

 - TTS models